BeingBeyond/Beingbeyond_D1_edu/README.md

 /dev/v4l/by-id/usb-SunplusIT_Inc_SPCA2100_PC_Camera-video-index0
 ```

+`ls /dev/video*` shows numeric V4L2 nodes such as `/dev/video0`.
+It does not
+show the stable `/dev/v4l/by-id/...` symlink used by the camera examples.
+Use
+`ls -l /dev/v4l/by-id/` to confirm that the symlink exists and points to the
+correct numeric video node.

-If a USB serial device does not appear, reconnect the cable.
-On Ubuntu,
+If a USB serial or video device does not appear, reconnect the cable.
+On
-`brltty` can sometimes occupy serial adapters:
+Ubuntu, `brltty` can sometimes occupy serial adapters:

 ```bash
 sudo apt remove brltty